russmckendrick/records/content/albums/no-cross-no-crown-11474479/index.md

 ---
 title: "Corrosion Of Conformity - No Cross No Crown"
-album_artist: "Corrosion Of Conformity"
+artist: "Corrosion Of Conformity"
-album_title: "No Cross No Crown"
+album_name: "No Cross No Crown"
 date: 2018-02-10
 release_id: "11474479"
 slug: "no-cross-no-crown-11474479"
+hideSummary: true
 cover:
     image: "no-cross-no-crown-11474479.jpg"
+    alt: "No Cross No Crown by Corrosion Of Conformity"
+    caption: "No Cross No Crown by Corrosion Of Conformity"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Stoner Rock", "Heavy Metal"]
 ---

 ## Tracklisting